ibm-cloud-docs/solution-tutorials/solution-template.md

 services: service1, service2
 account-plan: paid
 completion-time: 2h
-# use-case is a comma-separated list or yaml bullet format ?? (validating with Jenifer and testing).
+# use-case is a comma-separated list or yaml bullet format.
 Select one or more use cases that represent your architecture from the Digital Taxonomy [use case](https://github.ibm.com/digital/taxonomy/blob/main/subsets/use_cases/use_cases_flat_list.csv) list.
 Use the value in the code column.
 use-case: usecase1, usecase2
 ---